richafnu/Viva/Viva/engage/analytics.md

 - To open analytics, select the analytics icon on the top navigation bar in Viva Engage.

-Most analytics data is refreshed every 24 hours.
+Most analytics data refreshes every 24 hours.
 Conversation and community analytics update in near real time.
 If you don’t see changes reflected immediately, check back the next day.

 ## Manage analytics

-Only users assigned the Network admin role can turn analytics features on or off.
+Only Network admin role users can turn analytics features on or off.
 To enable or disable metrics from the **Manage analytics** interface of the Viva Engage admin center, follow these steps.

 1. From [Viva Engage on the web](https://engage.cloud.microsoft/main/admin), go to the gear icon in the top navigation menu and select **Admin center**.
 From the Viva Engage Teams app, select the ellipses button from the top navigation menu, and then select **Admin**.